selimanac/defold-daabbcc/README.md

 ```

 #### - rayCastToAABB
-Casts a ray to AABB.
+Cast a ray to AABB.
 Returns hit, impact and end point(-1).

 ```lua
 local ray_id = 0 -- ID of your ray